 The radii of the tracked vacuoles are rather broadly distributed, from $\approx 1$ to $\approx 4.5 \ \mu$ m, as shown in Fig. 2.
 The SPT data for a total of N = 357 vacuole trajectories are analyzed (for most of the results below).
 The statistical and fitting analysis is performed in Matlab and Wolfram Mathematica.
-Certain vacuoles are quite dynamic entities, capable of changing their (visible and real) dimensions on time-scales from several seconds to dozens of minutes.
-For the current data set, the largest vacuole is often observed to grow in size and then abruptly shrink (see the video files).
-This cycle repeats as the amoeba moves, see the radius evolution in Fig. S3a, indicating that this vacuole is the contractile vacuole expelling water for osmotic regulation.
+Certain vacuoles are quite dynamic entities, capable of changing their (visible and real) dimensions on time scales from several seconds to dozens of minutes.
+For the current data set, the largest vacuole is often observed to grow in size and then abruptly shrink (see the supplementary video files).
+This cycle repeats as the amoeba moves, see the radius evolution in Fig. 13(a) in the Appendix, indicating that this vacuole is the contractile vacuole expelling water for osmotic regulation.

-For small and medium-sized vacuoles, the radius variations in the SPT data files are considerably smaller, Fig. S3b.
+For small and medium-sized vacuoles, the radius variations in the SPT data files are considerably smaller [Fig. 13(b) in the Appendix].
 Moreover, as the vacuoles move across the focal plane, their effective radii can change along the recorded time series.
 This is particularly pronounced for small vacuoles, for which insignificant displacements perpendicular to the focal plane can give rise to large relative variations of their visible size.
-Therefore, in Fig. 2 we compute and analyze the maximal radii along the recorded time series, that reflects the physical vacuole sizes quite closely.
-However, the analysis using the mean vacuole radius illustrated in Fig. S3b-for instance, to study the distribution of vacuoles in cells as quantified in Fig. S11-can also be a legitimate procedure.
+Therefore, in Fig. 2 we compute and analyze the maximal radii along the recorded time series, which reflects the physical vacuole sizes quite closely.
+However, the analysis using the mean vacuole radius illustrated in Fig. 13(b) in the Appendix-for instance, to study the distribution of vacuoles in cells as quantified in Fig. 21 in the Appendix-can also be a legitimate procedure.